Biblical View of Talent: What does the Bible say about Talents and Gifts?

 Jesus is not here in the flesh now.
 He has ascended to heaven and He will come back.
 Until his return, He has given us the Holy Spirit to help and guide us in all good works.
 Until our master and Savior Jesus Christ returns, we are supposed to serve Him faithfully, with the anticipation of His glorious return.

-15And unto one he gave five talents, to another two, and to another one; to every man according to his several ability; and straightway took his journey.
+15And unto one he gave five talents, to another two, and to another one; to every man according to his several abilities; and straightway took his journey.

 19After a long time the lord of those servants cometh, and reckoneth with them.